 Please start early: given that the resulting video files will be very large, they might need a long time to transfer, and you might not be able to upload them in time if you start late.

 The easiest way to prepare your presentation video will be to subscribe to the free version of Zoom and use it to record your presentation video.
 A 20 minute presentation should be well below 100MB.
 Alternately, you can use Voice-over-PowerPoint (available in PowerPoint 2016 & 2019) and create a PPTSX file.
 Then Save As to MP4.
-Note the generated MP4 by PPT is typically large and will likely need to be compressed to meet to size limit of 100MB for upload.
-Plesase check the recording for quality and understandability, and for timing, as it needs to fit into the specified duration.
+Note the generated MP4 by PPT is typically large and will likely need to be compressed to meet the size limit of 100MB for author uploads.
+Please check the recording for quality and understandability, and for timing, as it needs to fit into the specified duration.